 - A standard (non-flexi) leash and nylon collar or body harness. **Please no choke, prong or shock collars.**

 - If you are already using a Head collar then bring that too.
 If you are planning on using a head collar please do not put it on your dog for the first time just before class.
 Your dog will spend the first session feeling uncomfortable and trying to remove it.

 - A squeaky toy that can be used to get your dog’s attention.
 You can also bring a tug toy.
-We will use it to teach ‘take it’ and ‘leave it.’

 Do you offer private dog behavior consultations?
 Can a dog trainer or behavior consultant come to my house?

 We do offer private dog training classes.
 Private dog training lessons are available in individual lessons or as packages.
-If you have a dog behavioral problem such as fear, anxiety, aggression, resource guarding or other problem behavior, your trainer will make an initial appointment to conduct a full behavioral consultation.
+If you have a dog behavioral problem such as fear, anxiety, dog aggression, human aggression, resource guarding or other problem behavior, your trainer will make an initial appointment to conduct a full behavioral consultation.
 After the initial consultation your trainer will be in a better position to advise you on the Behavior Change Program needed and how long it will take to reach your goals.